navidJadid/openease_ci-cd_documentation/README.md

     }
     ```

     If we now take a look at the extracted method, we can directly see calculating the total income inside the method really clutters the code and also does not maintain the same level of abstraction.
-Instead it should just be member of the `Country`-class:
+Instead it should just be a separate method of the `Country`-class:

     ```python
     Class Country{